Roarster/AdventOfCode2021/README.md

 Part 2 - complete.
 Had to think about this more and ended up writing recursive code for the first time in a long time.
 In retrospect this could be more efficient if I'd just started from the low points rather than testing everything.

+### Day 10

+Part 1 - complete.
+Quite enjoyable because it was obvious what to do and didn't feel like you needed to know some sort of trick like the previous few days.

+Part 2 - complete.
+Reasonably straightforward variation on part 1.
+Should probably tidy up the code but it's Friday night!